Niell007/soundwave-nectar-45-main/README.md

 ## Support

-For support, email support@soundmaster.com or create an issue in the repository.
+For support, email support@soundmaster.com or join our Slack channel.